alters-mit/magnebot/doc/magnebot_controller.md

 **Always call this function before any other API calls.**

+It might take a few minutes to initialize the scene.

 Set the `scene` and `layout` parameters in `init_scene()` to load an interior scene with furniture and props.
 Set the `room` to spawn the avatar in the center of a room.

 ```python